danielgural/img_to_video_plugin/README.md

 ### `img2video`

 Accepts in sample or samples to generate videos using a image to video model.
-Currently the only supported model is [Stable Video Diffusion](https://replicate.com/stability-ai/stable-video-diffusion/api?tab=python) on [replicate](https://replicate.com/).
+Currently the only supported model is [Stable Video Diffusion](https://replicate.com/stability-ai/stable-video-diffusion/api?tab=python) on [replicate](https://replicate.com/) Refer to [inputs](https://replicate.com/stability-ai/stable-video-diffusion/api?tab=python) for more information on the inputs into the model.